isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/geekout.md

 We welcome Junior College (or their equivalent) and Polytechnic students to join us at GeekOut.

-Applications for GeekOut 2024 open from 9 April to 30 April 2024.
-If you are interested in being a part of our annual tech bootcamp, [apply for GeekOut](https://go.gov.sg/apply-geekout2024){:target="_blank"} now.
+Applications for GeekOut 2024 have closed.
+If you are interested in being a part of GeekOut 2025, follow us on [social media](https://linktr.ee/GovTechSG){:target="_blank"} or join our [Talent Community](http://go.gov.sg/govtechtalentcommunity){:target="_blank"} to be notified of the next application period.

 For enquiries, please email <AreYouIT@tech.gov.sg>.